 DAX calculations are one of the four pillars of Power BI development.
 In this post, you’ll learn tips on how to maximize your DAX in order to obtain correct and valuable insights easily.

 DAX Editor Tips

-Using DAX calculation is easier with these DAX editor tips.
+Using a DAX calculation is easier with these DAX editor tips.

 The first tip is to adjust the zoom of your code.

-When a editing a code, it’s very helpful to set the size of the formula to make them clearer to see.
+When editing a code, it’s helpful to set the size of the formula to make them clearer to see.

 To do this, open the measure you want to adjust.
 Hold CTRL and use the mouse wheel to change the zoom level.

 The zoom level stays even if you open another measure.

 The next tip is how you can easily replace a name inside your code.

 Again, open a measure and select the word you’d like to change.
 Hold SHIFT+CTRL+L and then type the new word.